emse-sas-lab/SCAbox/.github/ISSUE_TEMPLATE/help_request.md

 ---

 **Brief**
-A brief description of what the topic.
+A short description of what the topic.

 **Target Code**
 ```